 In my experience, the worst legal challenges came from cofounders and investors.
 Has this been your experience?
 With Founder Friendly Standard clarifying commonly disputed terms upfront (voting rights, liquidity, sweat equity), you may be less likely to have legal challenges from co-founders and investors.

 In summary, by combining the Founder Friendly Standard with customer-funding, startup founders can manage half of the risk factors that commonly cause startups to fail.
 This matters because, as I explained in my Quora answer where this article was adapted from, an entrepreneur’s career generally lasts 20 to 40 years.
 Even if you start one company a year, 20 to 40 years is not enough time to beat the best odds in the country (1 in 326 in Washington-Arlington-Alexandria).
 Thus, entrepreneurs who want to beat the odds should make an effort to build their businesses on customer-funding and the Founder Friendly Standard.
-This is the investment case that I laid out in my new book, Grays Sports Almanac for Venture Capital: A new standard for optionality to beat the odds.
+This is the investment case that I laid out in my books, Grays Sports Almanac for Venture Capital and Innovation Casino.